Direct Fisher Score Estimation for Likelihood Maximization: Appendix / Supplemental Material

-This same amount of simulations was provided to a Neural Likelihood Estimator, which is a standard Masked Autoregressive Flow Model in the \textsc{sbi} package in Python \cite{BoeltsDeistler_sbi_2025}.
-In order to mimic a general, uninformative prior, we used the priors for the parameters provided in Table 1 of \cite{zeghal2024simulationbasedinferencebenchmarklsst}, which are all Gaussian priors, and converted them to a uniform prior by taking three standard deviations from the mean, \( U[\mu - 3*\sigma, \mu + 3*\sigma] \), where the original Gaussian priors are represented as \( N(\mu, \sigma^2) \).
-The NLE was trained with \( 10000 \) (parameter, data) pairs drawn from this prior, and \( 5000 \) iterations with a standard Adam optimizer was used to train the NLE.
-To optimize the NLE for specific observational dataset, we evaluated the trained NLE at the specific dataset, and directly differentiated through the NLE log densities, giving us a deterministic gradient which is used in a standard gradient-based optimization procedure.
+The same amount of simulations was provided to a neural likelihood estimater, which is a standard masked autoregressive flow model in the package \textsc{sbi} in Python \citep{BoeltsDeistler_sbi_2025}.
+To mimic a general, uninformative prior, we used the priors for the parameters provided in Table 1 of \citet{zeghal2024simulationbasedinferencebenchmarklsst}, which are all Gaussian priors, and converted them to a uniform prior by taking three standard deviations from the mean, \( \mathcal{U}[\mu - 3*\sigma, \mu + 3*\sigma] \), where the original Gaussian priors are represented as \( \mathcal{N}(\mu, \sigma^2) \).
+The NLE was trained with \( 10000 \) (parameters, data) pairs drawn from this prior, and \( 5000 \) iterations with a standard Adam optimizer were used to train the NLE.
+To optimize the NLE for a specific observational dataset, we evaluated the trained NLE at the specific dataset, and directly differentiated through the NLE model, giving us a deterministic gradient, which is used in a standard gradient-based optimization procedure.
 The likelihood is optimized until convergence, where there is no longer any change in the estimated likelihood with the NLE.